 UST Facility, System, Inspection and Compliance Information

-The active number of UST facilities, UST systems and corresponding inspection information for this reporting period consists of 13,680 regulated UST facilities, of which 36,057 petroleum UST systems and 1,454 hazardous material UST systems were identified.
+The active number of UST facilities, UST systems and corresponding inspection information for this reporting period consists of 13,656 regulated UST facilities, of which 36,021 petroleum UST systems and 1,532 hazardous material UST systems were identified.
 These numbers, including the percent of USTs in compliance are based on those facilities and UST systems regulated pursuant to Subtitle I in 40 CFR 280.12 (except for tanks identified in 40 CFR 280.10(b) and 280.10(c)), California Health and Safety Code, division 20, chapter 6.7 and California Code of Regulations, title 23, division 3, chapter 16.
 The percent of UST systems in compliance is further measured using the Federal Technical Compliance Rate (TCR) as clarified by the State Water Board guidance on TCR criteria in LG-164-4.
-The TCR compliance data collection and reporting began on October 1, 2018 with the implementation of new California UST regulations and therefore the percent of USTs in compliance only reflects a nine month period.
-The next reporting period will present a full year of UST compliance data.
+The TCR compliance data collection and reporting began on October 1, 2018 with the implementation of new California UST regulations.

 |Spill||Overfill||Physical or Mechanical Damage||Corrosion||Installation Problem||Leak Detection||Other||Unknown||Total|